-- Evaluate the usage of AIRR-seq data for diagnostic purposes.
+- Evaluation of the usage of AIRR-seq data for diagnostic purposes.
 These include diagnosis, prognosis, monitoring purposes, inclusion biomarkers for clinical studies, etc.

-- Identify bottlenecks or challenges for AIRR-seq based clinical assays.
-These can be software tools, but also data sets or general approaches (statistical, machine learning, pattern recognition, etc).
+- Identification of bottlenecks or challenges for AIRR-seq based clinical assays.
+These can be software tools, but also data sets or general approaches such as statistical methods, machine learning, pattern recognition, etc.

-- Collaborate with other AIRR-C WG to brainstorm and promote further development and applications of AIRR-seq clinical testing (e.g. potential project design, standard data collection, software tools, extension to new diseases or uses …).
+- Acting as an umbrella for clinic-oriented members of various AIRR-C working groups, such as the Biological Resources, Legal and Ethics and Software Working Groups, to brainstorm and promote further development and applications of AIRR-seq clinical testing (e.g. potential project design, standard data collection, software tools, extension to new diseases or uses)

-- Represent a link between the AIRR-seq community and regulatory agencies when it comes to using AIRR-seq as a diagnostic tool.
+- Representing a link between the AIRR-seq community and regulatory agencies regarding clinical application of AIRR-Seq

 - The Future of Blood Testing Is the Immunome (Front.
 Immunol., 15 March 2021)